 Paris was named after a Gallic Celtic tribe called the Parisii, who lived on the banks of Paris’s Seine river during the Iron Age and through the Roman era.

-Julius Ceasar mentions the Parisii in his memoirs about the Great Gallic war, “Commentarii de Bello Gallico.”
-Linguists think Parisii may have meant “the commanders,” others think it means, “fighters,” and still others think it means “they of the cauldrons.”
+Julius Ceasar mentions the Parisii in his memoirs about the Great Gallic War, “Commentarii de Bello Gallico.”
+Linguists think Parisii may have meant “the commanders,” others believe it means “fighters,” and still others think it means “they of the cauldrons.”

 France is named after the Franks, A germanic people who inhabited France